 - Choose the right area: From walking to the nearest ‘boulangerie’ to accessing an airport within an hour, everyone has different priorities when it comes to their ideal home in France.
 Luckily, there are so many chateaux across the country that you will be able to find exactly what you need.
 Research flights, ferries and other transport options as well as local villages, towns and cities in the area before you make your choice.
 Many chateaux were built within easy reach of Paris so their owners could travel to and from the capital – something which is equally attractive today.
 If you're considering using the property for holiday lets or chambres d'hotes, time spent finding the right location will benefit you in the long run as it will prove more attractive to guests.

 - Look for potential: Many chateaux have numerous bedrooms, outbuildings and guest suites which could be used to generate income for the new owner.
 From chambres d'hotes to holiday rentals, if you want to welcome paying guests to your chateau, make sure you consider the practical side during your search.
 You might want to keep your visitors in one area of the property, away from your own space – and you need to think about access and parking, too.
 Speak to a knowledgeable agent about the income you could potentially generate before making your decision.

 - Use the right agent: unless you’re fluent in French, it’s a very good idea to find a bilingual estate agent, or someone who is used to dealing with real estate in France, to help you.
 Most French estate agents will have someone who speaks some English, but it may not be enough to get you through the complexities of buying a castle property, it's a specialist's job.

-If our tips have inspired you to find your perfect piece of history, take a look at our property list – including our many French chateaux, domaines and estates for sale in France – or contact us to find out more about how we can assist.
+If our tips have inspired you to find your perfect piece of history, take a look at our property listings – including our selection of French chateaux, domaines & estates and register to receive alerts of new castle properties coming to the market.